grevian/palworld-ondemand/cdk/README.md

 Set the `DEBUG` value in your [configuration](#configuration) to `true` to enable the following:

-- CloudWatch Logs for the `minecraft-server` ECS Container
+- CloudWatch Logs for the `palworld-server` ECS Container
-- CloudWatch Logs for the `minecraft-ecsfargate-watchdog` ECS Container
+- CloudWatch Logs for the `palworld-ecsfargate-watchdog` ECS Container

 ### No Fargate configuration exists for given values